supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

     rand.nextInt();                     // will always produce the exact same result
 ```

-### Use reproducible random

-To allow running the game with such controlled randomGenerator we must extract a runGame in the gameRunner with an
-random number generator as parameter
+To allow running the game with such controlled randomGenerator we must extract a runGame in the gameRunner with a random number generator as parameter.

 ```java
     public static void runGame(Random rand) { ... }